Setup a CI pipeline

 2: Add your Designite key to secrets (optional)

 If you have Designite’s professional (or academic) license key, add the key to your GitHub’s repository secrets.
 Let us call it D_KEY.
+If your codebase is less than 50,000 lines of code, it won’t impact you.
+If your project is larger, you will need to specify the license key with this action.
+Check our licensing page for more information.

 3.A: Add a GitHub Actions workflow file